robbleee/haematix-landing/README.md

-# Haematix - Haematology Diagnosis Tool
+# Haem.io - Haematology Diagnosis Tool

 A modern web application for haematology diagnosis, providing classification according to WHO 2022 and ICC 2022 standards for AML and MDS, as well as risk stratification.